ka9q/ka9q-radio/docs/ka9q-radio.md

 usage a bit of a hack.
 But particularly in VHF/UHF repeater monitoring, most *ka9q-radio* channels are statically configured and never retuned, so it is nonetheless a useful convention.
-Also, the SSRC can still be used to find the actual radio frequency (and any other channel parameters) from the metadata (status) stream.
+Also, the SSRC can still be used to find the actual radio frequency (and other channel parameters) from the metadata (status) stream.